Help to Buy Staircasing with SAM Conveyancing

 What is the Staircasing Process?

-You/your solicitor should receive a reply from the Help to Buy Administrator within 10 working days.
+• 5Redemption Statement Help to Buy issue a Redemption Statement within 10 to 15 working days - faster if you chase them.
 If your valuation isn't approved, they will contact you and may also wish to speak to your RICS valuation surveyor.
 This may result in a revised market valuation.

 What if completion is delayed?